Multiple reflections on Huygens' principle: Introduction

 \section{Introduction}

 Dutch mathematician, physicist and astronomer Christiaan Huygens (1629 -- 1695) described light as a longitudinal mechanical wave, propagating through an ether medium.
 Even though, centuries later, Maxwell proposed light as a transverse electromagnetic wave and Einstein showed it doesn't need an ether to support its propagation, the early wave theoretical approach of Huygens appeared very effective in the analysis of the propagation and reflection of light.
-In his book ``Trait\'e de la Lumi\`ere'' (Treatise on Light, presented to the Royal Academy of Sciences in 1678 and published in 1690), he explains that around each undulating particle of the matter through which a wave propagates, a spherical wave is formed of which this particle is the center.
-The total wave field is the superposition of these spherical waves, and the principal wave is formed by their common tangent (or envelope).
+In his book ``Trait\'e de la Lumi\`ere'' (Treatise on Light, published in 1690), he explains that around each undulating particle of the matter through which a wave propagates, a spherical wave is formed of which this particle is the center.
+The common tangent (or envelope) of these spherical waves forms a new wave front.
 This is in a nutshell Huygens' principle, and it applies to light as well as to other wave phenomena.
-For an extensive discussion of the work of Huygens and his important role in bridging ancient and modern science, see \cite{Moser2024Book}.
+For an extensive discussion of the work of Huygens and his important role in bridging ancient and modern science, see \citet{Moser2024Book}.

+In the early nineteenth century, French physicist Augustin-Jean Fresnel (1788 -- 1827) added the theory of interference to Huygens' principle.
+With this extension, the new wave front along the envelope of aforementioned spherical waves can be explained as the result of constructive interference of these spherical waves.
+In the following, when we speak ``Huygens' principle'', we mean the original theory of Huygens, extended with the theory of interference.